The Architecture Becomes Visible

 Diversify your monetary exposure.

-If you want to hedge against a more programmable financial system, the practical move is to own some assets outside it: physical gold, Bitcoin held in self-custody rather than on an exchange, and, where possible, payment relationships that do not rely entirely on a single card network.
+Diversify your monetary exposure.
+If you want to hedge against a more programmable financial system, the practical move is to hold some assets outside it: physical gold, Bitcoin held in self-custody rather than on an exchange, and, where possible, payment relationships that do not rely entirely on a single card network or a single custodian.
 That is not about leaving the system.
-It is about not being fully trapped inside one set of rails, one custodian, or one policy regime.
+It is about not being fully trapped inside one set of rails, one issuer, or one policy regime.

 Follow the Warsh regulatory agenda.

-Warsh’s first FOMC meeting is June 16–17, but the more consequential work will be how the Fed and other regulators shape stablecoin oversight, bank crypto custody, and related digital-asset rules in the months that follow.
-The EFF, Privacy International, and Cato’s Center for Monetary and Financial Alternatives are worth tracking if you care about privacy and financial freedom.
+His first FOMC meeting is June 16-17, but the more consequential work will be how the Fed and other regulators shape stablecoin oversight, bank crypto custody, and digital asset rules in the months that follow.
+The Electronic Frontier Foundation, Privacy International, and the Cato Institute’s Center for Monetary and Financial Alternatives are worth tracking if you care about privacy and financial freedom in this space.

 Sources

-CNN Politics, Trump Arrives in China for Summit with Xi Jinping, May 13, 2026.
-Primary source for delegation composition and summit agenda. [cnn.com]
+CNN Politics.
+Trump Arrives in China for Summit with Xi Jinping.
+May 13, 2026. cnn.com

-CNBC, Trump Invites Elon Musk, Tim Cook, Larry Fink and Other CEOs to Join China Trip, May 11, 2026.
-Full executive delegation list including Mastercard CEO Michael Miebach and Visa CEO Ryan McInerney. [cnbc.com]
+CNBC.
+Trump Invites Elon Musk, Tim Cook, Larry Fink and Other CEOs to Join China Trip.
+May 11, 2026. cnbc.com

-Mastercard Press Release, Mastercard to Acquire BVNK to Connect On-Chain Payments and Fiat Rails, March 17, 2026.
-Primary source for BVNK acquisition terms. [mastercard.com]
+Mastercard.
+Mastercard to Acquire BVNK to Connect On-Chain Payments and Fiat Rails.
+March 17, 2026. mastercard.com

 Kevin Warsh and the Federal Reserve

-CoinDesk, The Next Fed Chair Has a Crypto Portfolio — Here’s Everything That’s In It, April 14, 2026.
-Detailed financial disclosure analysis including consulting fee sources. [coindesk.com]
+CoinDesk.
+The Next Fed Chair Has a Crypto Portfolio.
+April 14, 2026. coindesk.com

 The CLARITY Act

-Fortune, The Crypto Industry’s Clarity Act Hits a Critical Juncture, May 13, 2026.
-Senate markup status, Democratic ethics conditions, and 60-vote threshold analysis. [fortune.com]
+Fortune.
+The Crypto Industry’s Clarity Act Hits a Critical Juncture.
+May 13, 2026. fortune.com